BluTargaryan/bittDesk-landing/README.md

+# Info

+Website being developed for TheITApprentice.
+Provides information on BittDesk, the upcoming ITSM solution.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.